 National Drive Electric Week - History

 National Drive Electric Week was conceived in 2011 by Plug In America co-founder/communications director Zan Dubin-Scott and long-time EV driver Jeff U'Ren.
 They pitched the idea to Plug In America of holding a coordinated national series of events to raise awareness of plug-in electric vehicles and the idea took flight.
-Partnering with the Electric Auto Association and the Sierra Club, the first National Plug In Day was held on Sunday, October 16th, 2011.
+Partnering with the Electric Vehicle Association and the Sierra Club, the first National Plug In Day was held on Sunday, October 16th, 2011.

 In 2014, we changed the name to National Drive Electric Week to emphasize the revolutionary concept we support – driving electric – and to offer a broader range of dates to accommodate more events.

 The first National Plug In Day took place on Sunday, Oct.
 16, 2011.
 It was an unprecedented observance drawing global attention to the environmental, economic and other benefits of plug-in electric vehicles through simultaneous events staged in 29 cities across the nation.

 The photo below shows the Santa Monica EV parade.

 National Plug In Day 2012

 In 2012, National Plug In Day more than doubled to 65 events.